 Apply Only When Serious

-• Set up automatic payments.
-Your payment history is the most significant factor in your score, so setting up automatic payments and reminders ensures you never miss a due date.
+- Establish automatic bill payments.
+Your payment history is the most significant factor in your score, so setting up automatic payments or reminders is crucial to avoid late fees and negative marks.

-• Diversify your credit mix.
-Lenders like to see that you can responsibly manage different types of credit, such as installment loans and revolving credit accounts.
+- Diversify your credit mix.
+Lenders like to see that you can responsibly manage different types of credit, such as a mix of credit cards (revolving credit) and installment loans (like auto or personal loans).

-• Limit hard inquiries.
-Avoid applying for too many new credit accounts in a short period, as each application can temporarily lower your score.
+- Limit hard inquiries.
+Only apply for new credit when necessary, as each application can cause a temporary dip in your score.

 The Bottom Line

 Using LendingTree to compare loan offers results in a soft credit pull that won't hurt your score.
-However, formally applying for a loan will trigger a hard inquiry from the lender.
+However, formally applying for a loan with a lender will trigger a hard inquiry.

 Frequently Asked Questions